Barracuda09/SATPI/README.md

 # SatPI

 SATIP server for linux, suitable for running on an Raspberry Pi, BeagleBone or any other linux box.
-Currently supporting DVB-S/S2/T/C
+Currently supporting DVB-S, DVB-S2, DVB-T and DVB-C.

-Initial working version, but a work in progress.

-- SatPI provides an web interface for monitoring various things (http port 8875)
+- SatPI provides an web interface for monitoring and configuring various things (http port 8875)
 	- http://ip.of.your.box:8875

 - The Description xml can be found like: